dbombara/franka-pipeline/knowledge-bank-research-pitch.md

-# Research Pitch: Parameter-Free Online Finetuning of Deep Visuomotor Policies
+ß# Research Pitch: Parameter-Free Online Finetuning of Deep Visuomotor Policies

 TLDR: Use the Mechanic algorithm to select learning rates during online reinforcement learning (RL) of visuomotor policies on the Franka Research 3.